Trump fundraising committee raised $30.9 mln at close of 2020 | Politics

 Former President Donald Trump's fundraising committee, formed after he lost the November election to Democrat Joe Biden, raised $30.9 million in the final weeks of 2020, according to a disclosure filed on Sunday.
 The filing with the Federal Election Commission showed that "Save America," a Trump leadership PAC, or political action committee, ended the year with just over $31 million in cash.

 The size of the haul - taken in from Nov.
 24 to Dec.
-31 - gives a measure of Trump's power to influence Republican politics even out of office.
-As he faces his second Senate impeachment trial, on a charge of inciting his followers' deadly storming of the U.S. Capitol on Jan.
-6, many congressional Republicans have defended Trump or attacked the impeachment process.
+31 - a period in which Trump was pursuing efforts to overturn his election defeat - gives a measure of his power to influence Republican politics even out of office.
+As Trump faces his second Senate impeachment trial, on a charge of inciting his followers' deadly storming of the U.S. Capitol on Jan.
+6, many congressional Republicans have defended him or attacked the impeachment process.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)